 Family Time Outside

-Spending time outside has so many benefits.
-Central Oregon offers so much to do, a lot without even getting in your car!
-Children need 60 minutes of play with moderate to vigorous activity every day to grow up to a healthy weight.
+Spending time outside has so many benefits and children need 60 minutes of activity to grow up to a healthy weight.
+Central Oregon offers so much to do, with so many opportunities close to home!
 So get out there and explore with your family outside!